 Mr Templeton and Mr Hennessy were then appointed as liquidators by the Court of the companies on 13 May 2011 and 4 November 2011.

 Orders were made on 25 May 2010 and 4 June 2010 granting the Receivers and Managers the power to sell the assets of the Letten Property Schemes and Letten Operating Business Schemes.
 The Schemes’ interests in each asset have since been sold with the only remaining interests being:

 - Moorhouse Shopping Centre project.

 The realisation of these remaining interests are expected to be completed over the coming months.
-The realisation of the interest in the Mt Hutt property will require approval of the Court.
+The realisation of the interest in the Mount Hutt property will require approval of the Court.
 Investors will be advised when this is scheduled to be heard.